AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

       -- C- LOYAL CUSTOMER ANALYSIS : Focuses on identifying and analyzing loyal or high-value customers.

 -- 10. Which customers have not made any purchases/ inactive customers?
+Targets inactive customers with re-engagement campaigns to boost sales.

 SELECT
     *